R. J. Palacio

 In 2012, #1 New York Times bestselling author R. J. Palacio became one of the most in-demand authors in children’s literature after the release of her debut novel, Wonder.
 Praised by the New York Times as “rich and memorable,” the book was hailed as an instant classic upon its publication and has maintained its popularity since then.
-Lionsgate is adapting Wonder into a film starring Julia Roberts, Owen Wilson, and Jacob Tremblay, which was nominated for an Academy Award.
+Wonder has also been adapted into a film starring Julia Roberts, Owen Wilson, and Jacob Tremblay, which was nominated for an Academy Award.

 R. J. Palacio was an art director and graphic designer for more than 20 years, while waiting for the perfect time to start writing her own novel.
 When she had a chance encounter with an extraordinary child in front of an ice cream store, she realized the time had come to tell Auggie’s story.

 In the spring of 2012, Wonder inspired a movement based on the importance of empathy and acceptance known as Choose Kind.
 At ChooseKind.tumblr.com, users can pledge to choose kind; watch the trailer for Wonder; download educational resources; and read about Wonder and R.J.Palacio.
 The home page features a weekly spotlight of a reader, classroom, or community that has responded to the story

 Wonder has been the recipient of numerous starred reviews, awards, and accolades, including several “Best of 2012” lists.
 With over 700,000 copies of Wonder sold, Palacio continues to travel the country speaking about the novel that has inspired countless children, educators, and families.
 Over 100 schools and communities have chosen Wonder for their One Book, One Read programs, including citywide reads in Santa Monica, CA; Fairfield, CT; Memphis, TN; Naperville, IL; and others.